 The Grand Seiko SBGV245 is as bold as they come.
 You get a durable bezel with a striking vertical streak.
 It says “I’m tough” and “I’m stylish” all at the same time.
-It comes with the new Grand Seiko case structure, which features details made for rugged and tough lifestyles, as laid down by the Grammar of Design Philosophy.
+It comes with the new Grand Seiko case structure, which features details made for rugged and tough lifestyles.

 Its hands and markers are Lumi Brite, allowing you to see the time in the dark, without compromising the watch’s appearance.
 The bracelet is made of a ballistic nylon strap that is lightweight, and a Cordura fabric that’s among the most durable materials of its kind.
 It is powered by the caliber 9F, a high-precision choice that delivers amazing durability and performance – ensuring you of dependability and accuracy no matter how harsh the environments may be.

 The Seamaster comes in a durable stainless steel 41.5 mm case.
 The bracelet is polished and brushed stainless steel with a fixed steel bezel.
 The dial comes in a silver-tone and wave pattern.
 The hands and index hour markers are luminous, too.
 You’ll find minute markers around the exterior rim.
 The dial is analog, with a date display at the 3 o’clock position, just like the Rolex Datejust.